 A dog’s bark may sound like nothing but noise, but it encodes important information.

 Now what does scientists, researchers and dog experts say about barking?
 This is an interesting article in Science Mag.
 Compulsive barking should never be taken lightly.
 Because it maybe a sign of bad behavior or some underlying issue.
+This is a good article on using dog collars to control barking, is it cruel to do so?

 #3 How long is your dog’s memory span?